kammitama5/kammitama5.github.io/_posts/2017-4-21-Friday-April-21st.md

   This is for a C++ class, but having done some functional programming, the first thing I thought of was a Lisp or Racket-esque approach.

-  So...I used Clojure and evaluated it as a pre-fix expression.
+- So...I used Clojure and evaluated it as a pre-fix expression.
+  I actually first used a, b...g and separated them via parentheses.

+- When I was sure it was a legitimate expression in Clojure, I evaluated the value using actual numbers.

   ![Clojure](/images/cloj1.png)